 Tigers manager Jim Leyland said it was a "crying shame" but nobody in that stadium felt worse than the handlebar-mustached umpire.
 The old-school skipper said it was also part of the "human element" of baseball and didn't feel it constituted the need for replay review.

-The next day a teary-eyed Joyce and Galarraga shared a beautiful moment pregame on field as Galarraga walked out to home plate to turn in Detroit’s lineup card.
-They even presented an award together for “Best Moment” at the following month’s ESPYs award show.
+The next day a teary-eyed Joyce and Galarraga shared a beautiful moment pregame of sportsmanship on the field as Galarraga walked out to home plate to turn in Detroit's lineup card.
+They even presented an award together for "Best Moment" at the following month's ESPYs award show.

 Detroit gave Galarraga a three-run cushion to work with.
 Cabrera clobbered a solo home run in the second inning and Magglio Ordóñez singled home Austin Jackson and Johnny Damon in the eighth inning with the help of a Shin-Soo Choo throwing error.

 As baseball fans know, there's always at least one key defensive play in a no-hitter or perfect game.
 Detroit fielder Austin Jackson's over-the-shoulder catch against the centerfield wall for the first out of the ninth will go down as this game's preserving moment.